 How much should you have in your bank account?

-When you apply for a visa, one of the major requirements will be three to six months of bank statements.
-The tricky part is most embassies won’t explicitly tell you how much they need to see in your savings account.
+When you apply for a visa, one of the major requirements will be bank statements from the last three to six months.
+The tricky part is most embassies won’t explicitly tell you how much you should have in your savings account.

-To get an idea of how much they’ll expect to see, check out sites like numbeo.com to see the cost of living of the country you’re going to, get the daily rate, add the daily cost of accommodation, round it up and multiply by the total number of days of your stay — that’s the minimum amount that should be in your bank account if you’re spending for your trip.
+To approximate, check out sites like numbeo.com to see the cost of living in the country you’re going to, get the daily rate, add the daily cost of accommodation, round it up and multiply by the total number of days of your stay — that’s the minimum amount that should be in your bank account if you’re spending for your trip.

 - Your account history, e.g. your spending habits as recorded by the deposits and withdrawals you make; and,